-SAP Digital Manufacturing Cloud (DMC)
+SAP Digital Manufacturing (DM)

 Brings on-demand scalability as your business grows

 Today, cloud-based ERP such as SAP S/4 HANA Cloud runs and orchestrates business planning.
-With the addition of an intimately integrated shop floor manufacturing execution solution, such as SAP DMC, we can deliver the final component to complete a “best of breed” holistic manufacturing solution.
+With the addition of an intimately integrated shop floor manufacturing execution solution, such as SAP DM, we can deliver the final component to complete a “best of breed” holistic manufacturing solution.

 The integration between ERP and MES is not insignificant but a critical tool to achieve manufacturing excellence.
 Let’s look at this from two fronts: